Application & Deadlines for Fall 2024 & Spring 2025

 Mapping out your data or visualizing what your data might look like gives you a chance to think more deeply about your research question(s) and gives you and your reader a chance to think about the best way to communicate and opportunities to revise.
 By putting the figures together, you start to build the scientific story that aligns to your overall research question.
 Don’t get bogged down in the details here – we don’t want you to waste time polishing graphics that you may eventually not use.
 The goal is to get you thinking about how you will show your data.

-3) Mon, Feb 5, 2024: Communicate with your faculty reader and provide preliminary list of figures and tables and detailed outline
+3) Deadline 3: Communicate with your faculty reader and provide preliminary list of figures and tables and detailed outline

 What is the goal of the meeting with the faculty reader?